Meet Our Executive

 Dorothy received her post-secondary education at the Memorial University of Newfoundland (bachelor of science degree in physical geography.)
 After working for a few years, she attended the University of Alberta (bachelor of science degree in chemical engineering) and completed two certificates in oil sands technology and management development.
 She has retired from her engineering career and created a family business to pursue her passion for owning and operating a store that caters to quilters and needleworkers.

-Dorothy became the national chairperson of Christian family life at the national level in August 2021.
+Dorothy became the national secretary-treasurer at the national level in August 2023.

 Rolande Chernichan

-Rolande Chernichan, who is of French-Métis heritage, is a fraternal twin who grew up the eldest girl in a family of 13 children in the farming community of Fisher Branch, Manitoba.
+Rolande Chernichan, who is of French-Métis heritage, is a fraternal twin who grew up the eldest girl in a family of thirteen children in the farming community of Fisher Branch, Manitoba.
 After high school, she moved to Winnipeg for employment.
-She married the love of her life, Bob, in 1973, and they made their home on a five-acre rural property in Ile-des-Chênes, Manitoba.
+She married the love of her life, Bob, in 1973 and they made their home on a 5-acre rural property in Ile-des-Chênes, MB.
+Rolande worked as a medical secretary-receptionist for several years; and she also partnered with Bob in his home-based self-employed backhoe business and as a partner in a golf course.
+Being blessed with five wonderful children, Rolande eventually became an at-home Mom, and devoted herself to being a full-time homemaker, raising their children, being bookkeeper for their business, and giving of her time as a volunteer in her parish of Notre-Dame-de-Lorette, its schools, as well as in the community.

-Rolande was introduced to the League by invitation of the National President Evelyn Wyrzykowski, who sought her to become the president of a parish council that Evelyn wished to organize.
-Evelyn was naturally too busy to be Rolande’s mentor but assured her the League had all the resources necessary to lead a council and that all one had to do was read.
-Rolande accepted the call, serving as charter president of Notre-Dame-de-Lorette Parish Council in 1989, holding membership with that council for the past 32 years.
-Rolande initiated her council’s monthly newsletter to keep members connected and informed, which a dedicated member is still publishing.
-Rolande has assisted in the research and development of all 22 resolutions adopted by her parish council, five of which were adopted at the national level.
-In 2012, Rolande was awarded the maple leaf service pin by her council.
+Rolande was introduced to the League on invitation of then national president, Evelyn Wyrzykowski, who sought her out to become the president for a CWL council that Evelyn wished to organize in their parish.
+Evelyn was naturally too busy to be Rolande’s mentor but assured her that the League had all the resources necessary to lead a council and that all one had to do was read.
+Rolande accepted the call, serving as charter president of Notre-Dame-de-Lorette Parish Council in 1989; holding membership with that council for the past 34 years.
+With aim of keeping members connected and informed, Rolande initiated her council’s monthly newsletter which is still being published by a dedicated member.
+Rolande has assisted in the research and development of all 22 resolutions adopted by her parish council, 5 of which went on to be adopted at the national level.
+In 2012, Rolande was awarded the Maple Leaf Service pin by her council.

-Her service at the provincial level included being a facilitator for Catch the Fire!
-Workshops, developing and facilitating S’mores as well as annual resolutions workshops.
-She was appointed to the national resolutions committee from 2014 to 2016.
-Rolande served as president of the Manitoba Provincial Council from 2017 to 2019, a term marked by celebrating the 70th anniversary of the provincial council, hosting the national convention by Manitoba in 2018, the launch of the Manitoba Provincial Council’s website, as well as the start of implementing the League’s strategic plan in her provincial council.
+Her service at the provincial level included being a facilitator for Catch the Fire! workshops, developing and facilitating S’Mores as well as annual resolutions workshops.
+Rolande served as president of Manitoba Provincial Council from 2017-2019, a term marked by celebrating the 70th anniversary of provincial council, hosting the national convention by Manitoba in 2018, launch of Manitoba Provincial Council’s website, as well as the start of implementing the League’s Strategic Plan in her province.

-Roland also has a greater awareness of social justice issues and avenues to address them, she has been supported and affirmed by the sisterhood of the League, and she feels blessed to have the friendships of League sisters from coast to coast.
-Rolande has benefitted from the passion that her mother and sisters share as members.
-She delights that her three daughters are also members who have been supportive and who have shared their professional skills to assist her in leadership roles in the League.
+Membership in The Catholic Women’s League of Canada has been a gift to Rolande who is quick to admit that she has gotten more out of being a member than she could have imagined.
+She has experienced spiritual growth, she has learned skills that have served her well in other organizations, she has gained confidence in leadership and public speaking, she has fuller appreciation of the broader impact of the League beyond the parish level, she has greater awareness of social justice issues and avenues to address them, she has been supported and affirmed by the sisterhood of the League, and she feels blessed to have the friendships of CWL sisters from coast to coast.
+Rolande has benefitted from the passion that her mother and sisters share as CWL members.
+She delights that her three daughters are also CWL ‘sisters’ who have been supportive and who have shared their professional skills to assist her in leadership roles in the League.

 Rolande is a charter member of the Manitoba Association of Parliamentarians, and she holds membership in the National Association of Parliamentarians.

 Rolande has remained an active volunteer in her parish throughout her League service.
-In 1993 she was awarded the Prix Evangelium by Archbishop Antoine Hacault to serve her parish for several years as a volunteer coordinator of catechesis, for developing and facilitating sacramental preparation workshops, and serving on the pastoral council, as a trustee and on the liturgy committee.
-Rolande has served for several years as coordinator and trainer of ministers of the word, and she currently serves as a lector and a minister of the Eucharist.
+In 1993 she was awarded the Prix Evangelium by Archbishop Antoine Hacault in recognition of serving her parish for several years as volunteer coordinator of catechesis, for developing and facilitating sacramental preparation workshops, in addition to serving on the pastoral council, as a trustee and on the liturgy committee.
+Rolande has served for several years as coordinator and trainer of Ministers of the Word, and she currently serves as a reader as well as a Minister of the Eucharist.

 Glenda Carson

-Glenda grew up on a farm in the small town of Golden Prairie, located in the southwest corner of Saskatchewan.
-Although very small, the Catholic community helped plant the strong roots of faith fostered by her family.
-Glenda eventually moved to Saskatoon, where she studied nursing and met her husband, George.
-After living in Saskatoon for a couple of years, George joined the navy, and their family was transferred to Halifax, Nova Scotia.
+Glenda grew up on a farm in the small town of Golden Prairie in the southwest corner of Saskatchewan.
+Although very small, the Catholic community helped plant the strong roots of her faith fostered by her parents and family.
+Glenda eventually moved to Saskatoon, Saskatchewan, where she studied nursing and met her husband, George.
+After living in Saskatoon for a couple of years, George joined the Canadian Navy, and they eventually transferred to Halifax, Nova Scotia.
+The prairies never left Glenda’s heart as home, but the birth of her two children helped to set down new eastern roots.
+The beauty and warmth of the Maritime people cemented the feeling that Nova Scotia was also home.
+Feelings of belonging in her adopted province were also greatly fostered over the years by the wonderful relationships formed through St. Clement Parish CWL Council and her diocesan and provincial council service.

 Kim Scammell